-The COHORTS collaboration (Consortium On Health Outcomes Research in Transitioning Societies) comprises five of the largest and longest running birth cohort studies in LMICs; Brazil, Guatemala, the Philippines, India and South Africa.
+The COHORTS collaboration (Consortium On Health Outcomes Research in Transitioning Societies) comprises five of the largest and longest running birth cohort studies in low- and middle-income countries (LMICs); Brazil, Guatemala, the Philippines, India and South Africa.

 Depression is the leading cause of disability worldwide, with the incidence of depression peaking during adolescence.
 Depression affects cognitive functioning, interpersonal relationships, interferes with schooling, and disrupts work and productivity.